cloudwalkerfre/DreamScript/README.md

 *TODO:*
+- Maybe a little more prettier
 - Add saving
 - Add paragraph collections
 - Add script chart
-- Maybe use div-contentEditable instead of semantic-ui-Textarea, so it's pure react app with no third-party package
+- ~~Maybe use div-contentEditable instead of semantic-ui-Textarea, so it's pure react app with no third-party package~~  <= DONE
 - Add some test

 ---